Our Home School Community Liaison Co-ordinator is Siobhan Connolly contact her at 0852347143 or email email@example.com

 Parents Plus Programme –helping you to stay ahead of your teenager!

 Each year we offer the Parents Plus Course to parents/ guardians of our students and students from our local primary schools.
 This is a practical and positive course which aims to build on parents strengths to help them to solve conflict / behaviour issues and have a more enjoyable and satisfying relationship with their teenagers.
-The course runs over 8 two hour sessions If you are interested in participating in the next course please give Siobhan a call at 0860236236 or email email@example.com
+The course runs over 8 two hour sessions If you are interested in participating in the next course please give Siobhan a call at 0852347143 or email firstname.lastname@example.org Our next Parents Plus will take place during Spring 2018.

 Maths Eyes Programme – Students / Parents/ Staff